CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a well-structured, concise skill that effectively uses progressive disclosure to keep the main file lean while pointing to detailed references.
-Its main weakness is the lack of inline executable code examples — the skill tells Claude what to use but doesn't show concrete, copy-paste ready implementations in the body itself.
+Its main weakness is the lack of inline executable code examples — the actionable guidance is mostly descriptive rather than copy-paste ready, with concrete implementations deferred entirely to the reference file.
 Adding at least one minimal code snippet per section would significantly improve actionability.

 Suggestions